College of Arts and Letters2021-2022

 Before being accepted to student teaching, the following criteria must be met:

-- All education coursework, with the exception of EDF 200, must be completed within the six years prior to student teaching.
+- All major coursework, with the exception of EDF 200 must be completed within the six years prior to student teaching

 Additional coursework is required, if, after you have met the previously described requirements, you have not yet completed a total of 120 units of credit.